polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

          name
 ```

 The above **[.interceptor]** node will be replaced by the content of your resolved Hyperlambda file.
-This allows you to create more DRY code, by having commonalities inside a common file, one common file for each folder, and/or its sub-folders.
+This allows you to create more DRY code, by having commonalities inside a common Hyperlambda file, one common file for each folder, and/or its sub-folders.
 Interceptors such as the above are recursively applied, allowing you to create as many levels of interceptors as you wish.

+## Exception handlers

+If you've got a file named _"exceptions.hl"_ inside one of your folders, it will be invoked if an unhandled exception occurs.
+Your exception handler will be invoked only for unhandled exceptions for requests inside the folder where it exists physically, allowing you to have different exceptions handlers for different parts of your app.

+Notice, contrary to interceptors exception handlers will _not_ be recursively applied, and only the inner most exception handler will be invoked.

 ## Slots related to endpoints and the HTTP context